External Ids for MEOX1 Gene

 GeneCards Summary for MEOX1 Gene

 MEOX1 (Mesenchyme Homeobox 1) is a Protein Coding gene.
-Diseases associated with MEOX1 include klippel-feil syndrome 2 and klippel-feil syndrome.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with MEOX1 include klippel-feil syndrome 2 and isolated klippel-feil syndrome.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is EVX1.

 UniProtKB/Swiss-Prot for MEOX1 Gene